0cyn/ktool/README.md

 #### Special thanks to

-JLevin and *OS Internals for extremely extensive documentation on previously undocumented APIs
+JLevin and *OS Internals for existing

 arandomdev for guidance + code